JeromeTing/DanceScheduleApp/README.md

 - as a user, I want to be able to load my dance schedule from file
 - as a user, I want to have the option to save my dance schedule to file when I attempt to quit the application

-## Phase 4: Task 2
-- Tested and designed the DanceClass class to be robust
-- The methods in the DanceClass that achieve this is the constructor for the DanceClass and registerStudent()

-## Phase 4: Task 3
-- Refactor GUI class into more focused classes to improve higher cohesion and lower coupling
-- This can be done by refactoring the GUI class into the button class, table class, sound class, and panel class where each class would be focused on different aspects of the graphical user interface
-- GUI can be refactored for duplicate code into their own classes for the creation of buttons, tables, and panes and/or refactored by adding hierarchy classes
-- Refactor the console class by removing the DanceScheduleApp class because the code is unused and only the GUI (graphical user interface) class is used
-- Refactor repetitive code in the classes to a more abstract method (such as ToJson in both the Day and WeeklySchedule class, or the addTableConstraint methods in GUI)